 Where you will go

 2017 LEARNZ Antarctica field trip.
 Why Antarctica?
 Antarctica has been a place for science research for over 100 years.
 Antarctica is much studied because of its harsh environment and its major affect on world oceans and weather patterns.
-In late 2017, you will take the 5 hour flight from Christchurch to Antarctica aboard a C17 Globemaster aircraft.
+It takes 5 hours to fly from Christchurch to Antarctica aboard a C17 Globemaster aircraft.

 Through Antarctic Field Training and living at Scott Base you can investigate how people working in Antarctica stay safe, maintain personal well-being and relationships with other people, and take responsibility for reducing their impact upon the environment.
 After Antarctic Field Skills Training you will be experienced and ready to join groups at Scott Base (2km from McMurdo station) in the Ross Sea region of Antarctica.
 Temperatures in Antarctica in October/November can be as low as -40°C. You will need to be very well prepared.

-Health and Physical Education: Personal Health and Physical Development Levels 2-4, Relationships with Other People Levels 2-4, Healthy Communities and Environments Levels 2-4; Science: Nature of Science Levels 2-4, Material World Levels 2-4, Planet Earth and Beyond Levels 2-4, Earth and Space Science Levels 7-8; Social Sciences: Geography Level 6; Social Studies: Place and Environment Levels 2-5, Continuity and Change Levels 2-5; The Arts: Visual Arts Levels 2-4
+Health and Physical Education: Personal Health and Physical Development Levels 2-4, Relationships with Other People Levels 2-4, Healthy Communities and Environments Levels 2-4; Science: Nature of Science Levels 2-4, Material World Levels 2-4, Planet Earth and Beyond Levels 2-4, Earth and Space Science Levels 7-8; Social Sciences: Geography Level 6; Social Studies: Place and Environment Levels 2-5, Continuity and Change Levels 2-5

 Vision, Values, Key Competencies, Principles, Literacy and Numeracy

 By their nature, LEARNZ field trips integrate with the higher levels of the NZ Curriculum.
 Participation encourages development of the Key Competencies around Thinking, Using language, symbols and text,